scullyio/scully/docs/learn/getting-started/overview.md

 # Getting Started

-First should check if your app meets the [minimal requirements](/docs/learn/getting-started/requirements).
-When you are done with that, over to [the installation](/docs/learn/getting-started/installation)
+First check if your app meets the [minimal requirements](/docs/learn/getting-started/requirements).
+When you are done with that, head over to [the installation](/docs/learn/getting-started/installation)